top of page

 The Ache for a Time You (Did or Never) Lived Through?

-Part 1 of 3: Loneliness, Nostalgia or Anemoia, and the Need for Real-World Connection
+Loneliness, Nostalgia, and the Need for Real-World Connection

-Lately, I’ve had more than a few conversations with clients and friends who say they feel like they’re missing something, but they can’t quite name what it is.
+Lately, I’ve had more than a few conversations with clients and friends who say they feel like they’re missing something.

 "Nostalgia?"
 I offer.
 A wistful longing for a past time full of oft-romanticized personal associations.
 "Or, Anemoia."
-A similar feeling, but a craving and reverence for a time and place not personally experienced.
+(Coined by John Koenig*) A similar feeling, but a yearning and reverence for a time and place not personally experienced.

 They describe feeling lonely even when they’re constantly engaged: trading memes, keeping streaks alive, gaming with others, chatting online, doom-scrolling, bed-rotting, or matching on dating apps.
 They’re “connected,” technically, but not fulfilled.
-From Zoomers to Boomers, people are voicing texts, ignoring the phone and the door, and sliding through micro-reels.
+From Zoomers to Boomers, people are voicing texts, ignoring the phone and door, and sliding through micro-reels.
+And with the advent of consumer delivery apps, human interaction is reduced even further.

-Young people are yearning for connection, IRL: Face-to-face time, shared physical spaces, and unstructured gatherings, despite the constant availability of digital communication.
+Young people are yearning for connection, IRL: Face-to-face time, shared physical spaces, to be seen, known, understood, safe, and celebrated.
+They are craving despite (or in spite of) the constant availability of digital communication.
+Anecdotally, the younger the person I'm speaking with, the less they have words for what they... miss.

 Think: Belonging in “analog”.

-Tudehope et al., 2024, in their study, described the primary atmosphere of emotion in their sample of mental health posts on TikTok, the social media platform used especially by youth, to be around themes of sadness, loneliness, and despair.
+Tudehope et al., 2024, in their study, described the primary atmosphere of emotion in their sample of mental health posts on TikTok, to be around themes of sadness, loneliness, and despair.

 • House parties where phones and screens weren’t a distraction

-• Neighborhoods where people actually knew each other
+• Neighborhoods where people dropped in for coffee

 • Moments of presence that weren’t interrupted by notifications